Approximate counting and NP search problems: Introduction

-One can think of the classes $\mathrm{FP} \subseteq \GI_1 \subseteq \GI_2 \subseteq \dots \subseteq \LLI_{\log} \subseteq \LI$ as forming a backbone for TFNP.
-This could be extended even beyond bounded arithmetic, to say $\forall \Sigma^b_1(\text{PA})$ or $\forall \Sigma^b_1(\text{ZFC})$~\cite{beckmann:peano, tabatabai:flows}, or by using potentially stronger systems of reasoning, as in~\cite{goldberg_papadimitriou}.
 However, experience suggests\footnote{ A related issue in propositional proof complexity is the difficulty of finding candidates for separating the Frege and extended Frege proof systems~\cite{ABBCI}.} that it is difficult to find any natural ``combinatorial'' NP search problem that is not already provably total in~$U^1_2$, and thus reducible to~$\LLI_{\log}$.
 In particular, $U^1_2$ is strong enough to formalize the counting arguments needed to prove the totality of complete problems for the well-known classes PPA and PPP introduced in~\cite{papadimitriou_1994}.
 Thus, all problems in those classes are reducible to~$\LLI_{\log}$.

 On the other hand the bijective pigeonhole principle, called OntoPIGEON in the search problem literature, is a complete problem for the class PPAD~\cite{bureshop_morioka} which is contained in both PPA and PPP.
 Standard proof-complexity lower bound arguments for the pigeonhole principle~\cite{KPW:PHP, PBI:PHP} show that this problem is not provably total in any theory $T^k_2$ and not reducible to any $\GI_k$.